-Certain investments of the Plan are managed by State Street, which is the trustee of the Plan.
+Certain investments of the Plan are managed by State Street, which is the trustee of the Plan, and TD Ameritrade, Inc., which provides securities brokerage services for the self-managed account.
 The Plan also holds notes receivable representing participant loans.
 The stable value fund is managed by Galliard, a subsidiary of Wells Fargo Bank, N.A., custodian for the fund.
 These transactions qualify as party-in-interest transactions.
-Additionally, a portion of the Plan's assets are invested in the Company's common stock.
-Because the Company is the parent of the Plan sponsor, transactions involving the Company's common stock also qualify as party-in-interest transactions.
+Additionally, a portion of the Plan's assets are invested in WM common stock.
+Because WM is the parent of the Plan sponsor, transactions involving WM common stock also qualify as party-in-interest transactions.
 All of these transactions are exempt from the prohibited transactions rules.